 In fact, as content marketers, it’s what we’re all going for.
-After all, what organization doesn’t want its work to be shared and enjoyed by thousands of people they all want viral content for their accounts?
+After all, what organization doesn’t want its work to be shared and enjoyed by thousands of people who all want viral content for their accounts?

 The good news is that achieving “viral status” is quite possible.
-You don’t want to leave it to chance, but you also don’t have to be a content marketing specialist to develop viral content.
+You don’t want to leave it to chance, but you also don’t have to be a content marketing specialist to Create viral content.

 You simply need to understand how viral material works.

 Understand what makes content naturally shareable and use what you’ve learned in your own efforts.